HarshdipD/Tic-Tac-Toe/README.md

 Completed.
 This was my first python project.
 Planning to work more on this language someday!

 ## Java
 In progress!
-I am making taking an object oriented approach here, and I plan to learn AI and implement it in this game!
+I am taking an object oriented approach here, and I plan to learn AI and implement it in this game!

 ## React
 Following the tutorial provided by React docs!